robballou/proptype-converter/README.md

 # PropType Converter

 A rudimentary PropType-to-TypeScript-Type-Converter that is meant to create a starting point for converting PropTypes to TypeScript Types.
+This is also now a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=robballou.vscode-pt-converter)!

 ## Usage